miro-ka/udacity_mlnd/projects/smartcab/smartcab_report.md

 **Question 1: What states have you identified that are appropriate for modeling the smartcab and environment?**

- Currently we have available combinations between following states/inputs:
+ Currently we have available combinations between following inputs and their states:
  * **light**: ['red', 'green']

  * **oncoming**: Information whether a car is approaching from oncoming(forward) direction, and the direction where the vehicle is heading.
 [None, 'right', 'left', 'forward']